EvgenJY2K2/Scientific-Computing-with-Python-Projects/README.md

 Here you can find all of the code that I have written while taking the "Scientific Computing with Python" course on CodeCamp. <br/> I have sorted out my code by specific topics, which you can find in the below section.

-:electron: Hope you will find some of it helpful or interesting!
+:electron: Hope you will find it helpful or interesting!

 ### Table of Contents